hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 Copyright terms: Attribution-NonCommercial-NoDerivs Creative Commons
 ```

 The river flows past my hometown of Sacramento, where I went to school, worked and got married, before moving to San Francisco.
 There the Bay waters swirl around Angel Island, where my grandmother, five months pregnant, landed on September 13, 1929, accompanied by my grandfather after a 31-day ocean crossing on the Tenyo Maru.
 Ye Ye, my grandfather, was free to depart, having taken up residency in California in 1911, as the son of a merchant, but Yin Yin, my grandmother, was held on the island for processing.
 The Angel Island Immigration Station transcripts document hours of intense interrogation.
 These records also revealed that Ye Ye was manager at United Meat Market for 36 firm members, and perhaps the cooperative’s pooling of investments explains how he was able to post the $1000 bail for Yin Yin’s temporary release eight days later.
-As ordered by the court, my grandmother returned to Angel Island carrying proof of childbirth: her 3-month old son Edmund — my father — and she was officially admitted to the United States as the wife of a domiciled Chinese merchant on March 17, 1930.
+As ordered by the court, my grandmother returned to Angel Island carrying proof of childbirth: her 3-month old son Edmund—my father—and she was officially admitted to the United States as the wife of a domiciled Chinese merchant on March 17, 1930.

 **The Blue Marbles Project: Angel Island (2012)**